-Visakha is seeking clarity on anatta and how anatta continually establishes itself, through clinging, in all phenomena.
+Visakha is seeking clarity on Self-Referential views – Anatta and how self-identification with impermanent phenomena continually seeks to establish itself through clinging to all – thoughts, words, objects, events, and ideas.
 (Anatta, is the word used to describe what is commonly believed to be a “self” that the Buddha teaches is not a self.)

 “Dhammadinna, what is self-identification as described by the Buddha?”

 “Visakha, the Buddha teaches that self-identification is established by clinging to form, by clinging to feeling, by clinging to perception, by clinging to fabrications, and by clinging to consciousness.
 These five clinging-aggregates are the self-identification taught by the Buddha.”

 Anatta seeks to continually establish itself in every form, feeling, perception, mental fabrication, indeed in every thought.

 Misunderstanding anatta to mean no-self and to minimize the importance of understanding Anatta by misapplying no-self, nothingness and/or emptiness to Anatta negates the Buddha’s teachings.
 In this sutta anatta is presented in a clear and direct way as the central understanding to be developed.

 Visakha continues: “Your answer is very helpful.
 What then is the origination of self-identification to form, feeling, perceptions, fabrications, indeed in every thought?”

 “It is clinging, Visakha, that brings continual establishment of Anatta, clinging born of craving accompanied by passion and by delight.
 Craving for sensual pleasure, craving for the continued establishment in this world and other realms.
 This is the origination of self-identification as taught by the Buddha.”